DataDog/integrations-extras/invary_runtime_integrity/README.md

 ### Installation

-The Invary integration allows for the forwarding of your endpoint and appraisal details from the Invary SaaS platform to your Datadog instance.
+The Invary integration allows you to forward details about your endpoint and appraisal from the Invary SaaS platform to your Datadog instance.
 No additional installation is needed on your server.

 ### Configuration